 One of the most compelling features about Bradford on Avon is its unique position on the edge of the Cotswolds facing the River Avon.

+The ancient bridge in the centre of the town remains its natural focus and the bridge still retains two of its original 13th-century arches.
 The historical view from the main bridge incorporates the hill above the town which is dotted with the old weavers' cottages and the river bank flanked with the 19th-century former cloth mills.

 Visiting Bradford on Avon means the visitor gets the best of everything, shopping, accommodation; restaurants and inns; river; canal and most of all an amazing history that can be found at every turn.

 Must sees and dos in Bradford on Avon

 Tithe Barn, Barton Manor, Kennet & Avon Canal Boat Trips, K & A Cottage by Lock, Bradford on Avon Museum, the Town Lock-up, Westwood Manor, Wiltshire Music Centre, weekly Farmers' Markets every Thursday morning in the Library car park, Lambs Yard Artisan market every Friday.

 * Family Fun,

 * Food and Drinks